aarol/arctis-battery-indicator/README.md

 Your headphones might be unsupported due to being a newer model.
 Either [create a new issue](https://github.com/aarol/arctis-battery-indicator/issues/new) or see [Adding a new headphone](#adding-a-new-headphone)

+### Connection status updates slowly / unreliably

+This sometimes happens when the SteelSeries GG application is open in the background.
+I haven't found a way to prevent this from happening yet.

 ## Development

 Rust and Cargo need to be installed.